Howard-Tilton-Library/Introduction_to_R_part2/R_intro_part2.md

 The `tidyverse` has a lot of strengths over base *R*.
 The most obvious of which that you can benefit from almost immediately are that it...

-1.    reduces repetitive wordiness (like constantly having to supply your data and your data$column names) while...
+1.  reduces repetitive wordiness (like constantly having to supply your data and your data\$column names) while...
 2.  simultaneously targeting user-specified data in dynamically moving data sets.
 3. And on top of that, it allows you to quickly and clearly string together functions in an obvious order without having to constantly create and reference new objects or wrap 10 functions inside of one another!
 More on this in the **pipes** section below.

 Here are the `tidyverse` packages you now have access to and their basic purposes.
 When you're working with your own data and come across a complex roadblock, see if your situation can be solved by the tools in one of these packages: